Application Scenarios

 CFAImageFD

-Description: Class for calculating 2D image fractal dimensions, supporting three different calculation methods: Box-Counting (BC), Differential Box-Counting (DBC), and Shifted DBC (SDBC).
+Description: Calculates 2D image fractal dimensions using Box-Counting (BC), Differential Box-Counting (DBC), and Shifted DBC (SDBC).

 Initialization Parameters